bigBadMatt/holbertonschool-validation/module1_task2/README.md

 3. Use the Makefile to perform various tasks:
    - Run `make help` to display a list of available targets and their descriptions.
    - Run other `make` commands as needed, such as `make cook` to prepare a meal in the current kitchen (just an example).

+# Using the make file:

+The Makefile contains the following commands: To run the make file use the make <command>

+build: Builds a new version of the website to the /dist/ folder

+clean: Removes the contents of the /dist/ folder.

+help: Prints out information of the commands to the terminal.

+post: Creates a new post in the contents/post folder with POST_TITLE and POST_NAME set from the ENV variables.